Nylle/javaseq/README.md

 - Returns a Seq of the result of applying f to each item in this Seq.

 #### map(other, f)
-- Returns a Seq of the result of applying f to the set of first items in both this Seq and other, followed by applying f to the set of second items in this Seq and other, until any one of the collections is exhausted.
-Any remaining items in either collection are ignored.
+- Returns a Seq of the result of applying f to the set of first items in both this Seq and other, followed by applying f to the set of second items in this Seq and other, until any one of the Seqs is exhausted.
+Any remaining items in either Seq are ignored.
 _(This is similar to zipping two collections.)_

+#### map(other1, other2, f)
+- Returns a Seq of the result of applying tri-function f to the set of first items in this Seq, other1, and other2, followed by applying f to the set of second items in this Seq, other1, and other2, until any one of the Seqs is exhausted.
+Any remaining items in either Seq are ignored.
+_(This is similar to zipping three collections.)_

 #### mapcat(f)
 - Returns a Seq of the result of applying concat to the result of applying map to f and the items in this Seq.
 Function f should return a collection. _(This is similar to [Stream::flatMap](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#flatMap-java.util.function.Function-).)_

+#### mapcat(other1, f)
+- //TODO

+#### mapcat(other1, other2, f)
+- //TODO

 #### takeWhile(pred)
 - Returns a Seq of successive items from this Seq while pred(item) returns true.